kissu/portfolio/README.md

-check some more feedback on Discord (https://discordapp.com/channels/364402715545174027/597815028715880468/600917537487716352) bring back the table of content ? check why the other 2 images on the results section is not working...
+check some more feedback on Discord (https://discordapp.com/channels/364402715545174027/597815028715880468/600917537487716352) bring back the table of content ? check why the other 2 images on the results section is not working... check how to link local image for the cover image